Haystax101/scrollwise-app/zzz.md

 [-] Profile light theme needs to look better e.g. all components need a light version -> Set dark theme as the default.
 Could maybe remove the "system" option for now in settings.
 [] Achievements
 -> Table called "achievements" with all available achivements.
+Seed using achievementsList.md, but reduce the amount of voltz awarded as that'll get ridiculous very quickly.
+Each level will be 1000 voltz, so attribute voltz to achievements accordingly (an easy achievement can be about 1/4 of a level, so 250, whereas a trickier one could be up to 750/1000.
+Give more weight to achievements which help grow the platform).
 -> Trigger or edge function tracking when the user meets the requirements.
 -> May need to track additional stuff later in the database like content shares etc. but this isn't MVP.
 -> Generate standard UI then have icons which get increasingly cooler as the difficulty increases maybe.